News & Industry Affairs

 - AASA takes a stand against child trafficking

-AASA will become involved in operational matters impacting member airlines and work closely with the Air Operator’s Committee, and other stakeholders to assist in arriving at mutually beneficially solutions.
-This includes aspects related to Safety and Security, provision of services on behalf of Airlines through Aviation Coordination Services (ACS) and general operational matters.
+AASA is involved in operational matters impacting member airlines and work closely with the Air Operator’s Committee, and other stakeholders to assist in arriving at mutually beneficially solutions.
+This includes aspects related to Safety and Security, provision of services on behalf of Airlines through Aviation Co-ordination Services (ACS) and general operational matters.

 AASA Safety Committee